lasertruf/CQ/README.md

-# Cq
+# CQ

+- How to run :
+1. Run ' npm install ' to install the dependencies.
+2. Start the Angular server with : npm start
+3. Node server with : node server.js

+- Important :
+1. Admin password : admin@123
+2. Only accounts registered with admin password can edit / delete other entries.
+3. Normal users can edit / delete their own entries.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding